w3f/polkadot-wiki/docs/learn/learn-opengov.md

   mitigate spam.

 Until they are in the lead-in period, proposals remain undecided.
-Once the three criteria listed above are met, the referendum moves to the **Deciding** state.
+Once the three criteria listed above are met, the referendum moves to the _deciding_ state.
 The votes of the referendum are now counted towards the outcome.

-In (2), the proposal enters the Deciding Period where votes can be casted.
-In order for a proposal to be approved, votes must satisfy the approval and support criteria for at least the Confirmation Period, otherwise the proposal is automatically rejected.
+In (2), the proposal enters the **Deciding Period** where votes can be casted.
+In order for a proposal to be approved, votes must satisfy the approval and support criteria for at least the **Confirmation Period**, otherwise the proposal is automatically rejected.
 A rejected proposal can be submitted anytime and as many times.

-In (3), approved proposals will enter the enactment period, after which proposed changes will be executed.
+In (3), approved proposals will enter the **Enactment Period**, after which proposed changes will be executed.

 Note how the length of the lead-in, deciding, confirmation and enactment periods vary depending on